Blog #3~DS-ASD, Getting Your Goat

 In the meantime, as I put the final touches on this piece, I turn around to see Nick unloading the dishwasher by himself.
+This is a something he has complete control over (and is really adept at doing by himself).
 I smother him with praise, “Good job big guy, I am so proud of you”.
-Catch him being good and reward him with the positive reinforcement.
+Catch your child being good and reward them with the positive reinforcement.

 Show the icon for appropriate behavior:

 All of these visual supports need to be done consistently across the board in every venue (home, school and community.)
 Hopefully with this plan in action, we can cut down on the dumping.
 At this point in our lives we shouldn’t be dealing with this type of behavior or having to reinstall safety locks back on all the cabinet doors.
-You do what you can in order to try and keep up with Nick.
+What can I say- It’s Nick’s world, the rest of us are just trying to keep up.
 That’s what is in my noggin this week.

 Here’s to not letting anyone get your goat*!

 *The expression ‘to get your goat’ has its origins in horse racing.
 Race horses are very high-strung animals.
 Goats are often used as companion animals, to keep a horse calm.
 Someone wanting to fix a race would slip into the barn the night before the race, steal the goat, and then an upset, distracted horse would run a bad race.
 Hence, if you are upset and not at your best, it is said that ‘someone has gotten your goat.’

 Nick age 5 with our next door neighbor goats in Northern California.